-Explain your view on what the research is about, the phenomena addressed and the expected challenges.
+Explain your view on what the research (and design, if that is part of your thesis) is about, the phenomena addressed and the expected challenges.
 Indicate the results you are aiming for, what new knowledge your research will bring and describe the direct and indirect contribution to science (new knowledge) and society (products, methods, tools,...).
 Include:

-- Background of the research (including a literature review), problem statement; - Research goal, intended outcomes; - Research questions; - Scientific relevance and societal relevance.
+- Background of the research (including a literature review), problem statement; - Research goal, intended outcomes (design goal); - Research questions; - Scientific relevance and societal relevance.